saf-dmitry/mdviewer/README.md

 You can save the preview as paginated PDF by choosing "Print to File (PDF)" in the drop-down list of available printers.

+# Advanced Usage

-## Using Custom Styles
+## Adding Custom Styles

-If you're familiar with CSS, you can create your own style sheets and copy them to the viewer's `stylesheets` directory.
+If you're familiar with CSS, you can create your own style sheets and copy them to the MDviewer's `stylesheets` directory.
 New styles will be added to the "Style" drop-down menu and named based on the CSS file name.

+All CSS3 options that work in WebKit will work in MDviewer.
+See existing style sheets in the application's `stylesheets` directory for details.

 ## Using Math Formulas